trofimander/python.pp/README.md

 from_source - if true then install from sources (downloaded automaticly), false - install from ubuntu package

+####Example

+If you want to compile python 2.7.3 from sources and install it to /opt/local

+        python::install {"2.7.3":
+            pref => "/opt/local",
+        }

 ###python::configure

 Configures python to be ready for creating virtual environments and installing new packages, namely downloads and installs